 Halloween can be a little spooky for pets.
-Trick or treat strangers coming to the door all evening, the constant doorbell ringing, the bowl full of chocolate, the front door opening up with unusual creatures waiting, but never coming in to give back scratches... it can be more than a little overwhelming for pets.
+Trick-or-treat strangers coming to the door all night, the bowl full of chocolate, creepy decor... it's no wonder that some pets can be more than a little overwhelmed.

 Party guests may think it is fun to invite your pet to partake of food, and other unhealthy substances.
 Pets do not metabolize drugs or alcohol like humans.
 In fact, these substances are toxic to animals.
 Therefore, if anyone tries to "party" with your pet, do not hesitate to ask them to leave.
 It may be awkward, but it will save you an expensive trip to the vet and possibly the life of your pet.